495-Labs-Projects/ChoreTrackerAPI/README.md

   end
   ```

 4. Now we should create the User controller and the Swagger Docs for the controller.
 This should be quick since you have done this already for all the other controllers.
 (Note: make sure that the user params method permits these parameters because we don't want them creating the api_key: params.permit(:email, :password, :password_confirmation, :role, :api_key, :active)) After you are done, verify that it is the same as below and make sure the create documentation has the right form parameters.
-Also add the user resources to the routes.rb and run ```rake swagger:docs```
+Also add the user resources to the routes.rb and run ```rails swagger:docs```

   ```
   class UsersController < ApplicationController